Free Canada-wide Shipping for Orders Over $135 (excluding Yukon & Nunavut) | Free Local Delivery for Orders Over $75 | USA Shipping Coming Soon

 Acetic Acid

-During fermentation, the natural sugars in the grape must are converted into acetic acid by acetic acid bacteria.
-Acetic acid is the primary component of vinegar and is known for its antimicrobial properties, which can help inhibit the growth of harmful bacteria and pathogens.
+During fermentation, the natural sugars in grape must are converted into acetic acid by acetic acid bacteria (Acetobacter species).
+Acetic acid, the primary component of vinegar, provides its characteristic tangy flavour and contributes antimicrobial properties, which can inhibit the growth of harmful bacteria and pathogens.

 Polyphenols